Azure/azurehpc/examples/cyclecloud_starccm/readme.md

 This guide will go through the steps required to extend the Azure CycleCloud PBS Pro template ready for installing and running StarCCM benchmarks.

+If you do not wish to follow the steps you can use the version in this repo by running the following commands:

+    pushd mycluster
+    cyclecloud project upload <insert-locker-name>
+    popd
+    cyclecloud import_template -f pbspro.txt

+Note: you can view your lockers with `cyclecloud locker list`

 ## Creating the cluster in Azure CycleCloud

 A few changes to the default PBS project are required: